matteo14c/HaploCoV/README.md

 2. Features associated with VOCs/VOIs (variants of concern or variants of interest)
 3. Both

-The tool incorporates a standalone "scoring system" for the identification and flagging of VOC and VOI-like variants based on the functional annotation of the genome.
+HaploCoV incorporates a standalone "scoring system" for the identification and flagging of VOC and VOI-like variants based on the functional annotation of the genome.
 Interesting/relevant candidate variants are identified as those showing a significant increase (above a minimum threshold) in their score compared with their parental lineage/variant.
 The minimum threshold for significance was derived empirically (see the HaploCoV paper for more details).

 Increase/decrease in prevalence is inferred by analyses of the (available) metadata.
 By default novel candidate variants with a prevalence above 1% in a region/country, and showing an increase by at least 2 fold over 4 weeks are reported.
 These parameters can be configured/set by the user at runtime.

-The main output consists in a report file, that summarizes the prevalence and features (as defined by the criteria outlined above) of novel candidate variants of SARS-CoV-2.
+The main output consists in a report file that summarizes the prevalence and features (as defined by the criteria outlined above) of novel candidate variants of SARS-CoV-2.

 <hr>